- Studying Law at Yale

 Title IX Resources

-Yale Law School’s Title IX Peer Advisors serve as a resource for students.
+Yale Law School’s Title IX Peer Leads serve as a resource for students.
 These students help to educate the YLS community about sexual misconduct (including climate issues, policies, resources and penalties).
-The Title IX Peer Advisors serve as a resource for students who have experienced or learned of incidents of sexual misconduct, providing a peer connection to SHARE, the UWC, the Title IX Office, the Yale Police, and other resources.
+The Title IX Peer Liasons serve as a resource for students who have experienced or learned of incidents of sexual misconduct, providing a peer connection to SHARE, the UWC, the Title IX Office, the Yale Police, and other resources.